 In Lebanon, a prominent right-wing politician narrowly escaped death on Sunday (13 May) when a land-mine exploded in front of his car.

-In Lebanon, a prominent right-wing politician narrowly escaped death on Sunday (13 May) when a land-mine exploded in front of his car.
+Background: In Lebanon, a prominent right-wing politician narrowly escaped death on Sunday (13 May) when a land-mine exploded in front of his car.
 Parliamentary Deputy, Amin Gemayel, son of the leader of the Falange Party, Pierre Gemayel, was only slightly injured in the blast, which was detonated by remote control.
 No-one has claimed responsibility for the attack.

 SYNOPSIS: Right-wing militiamen stood on guard in the street outside Beirut's Abou Jawdeh Hospital where Mr. Gemayel was taken after the blast.
 The explosion occurred on a mountain road north-east of the city, when Mr. Gemayel had been driving towards Al-Zalka to unveil a statue to a Falangist militiaman who had been killed in the recent fighting in Lebanon.